-Balance Source of Uncertainty Effect if actual results differ from assumptions The Council has engaged Barnett Waddingham as its consulting actuary to provide expert advice about the assumptions to be applied.
-The ongoing impact of the Covid19 pandemic has created uncertainty surrounding illiquid asset values.
-As such, the Pension Fund property and infrastructure allocations as at 31 March 2022 are difficult to value according to preferred accounting policy. • An increase of one year in longevity will increase the net pension liability by £7.1m.
-Arrears At 31st March 2022 the Council had a balance of sundry debtors for £15m.
+Balance Source of Uncertainty Effect if actual results differ from assumptions The Council has engaged Barnett Waddingham as its consulting actuary to provide expert advice about the assumptions to be applied. • An increase of one year in longevity will increase the net pension liability by £6.1m.
+Arrears At 31st March 2023 the Council had a balance of sundry debtors for £15m.
 A review of significant balances suggested that an impairment allowance for bad debts of £4.8m was appropriate.
 The calculation of this estimate is specific to the different classes of debtor but is generally based on the age of the debt and likelihood of recoverability.
 Uncertainty remains as to whether or not such an allowance will be sufficient to cover non-payment of these debts.
 If collection rates were to deteriorate, a 50% increase in the level of impairment required for doubtful debts would require an additional £2.4m to be set aside as an allowance.
 Non- Domestic Rates Appeals The Collection Fund is liable for potential losses arising from appeals against the rateable value of business premises.
 A provision of £7.2m has therefore been created to recognise current and backdated appeals.
 The council's share of the provision of £2.9m is reflected on the balance sheet.
-This is deemed to be appropriate as it is If the yield losses from successful appeals were to increase by 10%, an additional provision of £0.728m would be required overall, and the council's share of the provision would increase by £0.289m.
+This is deemed to be appropriate as it is based on a detailed analysis of information provided by the VOA.
+There is uncertainty regarding the value of potential losses against the 2017 valuation list.
+If the yield losses from successful appeals were to increase by 10%, an additional provision of £0.728m would be required overall, and the council's share of the provision would increase by £0.289m.